vrk-kpa/suomifi-ui-components/src/core/Table/Table.md

 Use the `enableRowSelection` to allow row selection via Checkboxes on the left hand side.
 Use the `onSelectedRowsChange()` prop to detect selection changes.
 The function returns the `id`s of selected rows.

+Alternatively, you can use the `enableSingleRowSelection` prop to allow single row selection via RadioButton.

-Also provide a `rowSelectionCheckboxLabel` to each row object to give an accessible label to the selection checkbox.
+Also provide a `rowSelectionCheckboxLabel` to each row object to give an accessible label to the selection Checkbox/RadioButton.

 You can control the selected rows programmatically by using the `controlledSelectedRowIds` prop as shown in the second example below.